Sunday, October 18, 2020

 Diet.

-If the disease is diagnosed before the patient is symptomatic a balanced diet is advised with the exception of iron fortified cereals, vitamin C, and alcohol.
 The patients should avoid oysters and clams in order to avoid infection by iron loving bacteria.

 Treatment of Hereditary Hemochromatosis.

-In hereditary hemochromatosis chelating therapy usually is not required.
+In hereditary hemochromatosis, chelating therapy usually is not required.

 Prognosis.